akkadotnet/akka.net/docs/community/whats-new/akkadotnet-v1.5.md

 ##### Step 1 - Upgrade to Akka.NET v1.5 with Updated Persistence HOCON

-Upgdate your Akka.Cluster.Sharding HOCON to look like the following (adjust as necessary for your custom settings):
+Update your Akka.Cluster.Sharding HOCON to look like the following (adjust as necessary for your custom settings):

 ```hocon
 akka.cluster.sharding {